 Our Board of Directors shall be not fewer than 5 and not more than 15 members.
 At our annual meeting, two directors are to be elected.
 The Board of Directors recommends that stockholders elect Frederick M. Hudson and Charles W. Newhall, III each to hold office until the 2017 Annual Meeting of Stockholders or until his respective successor has been elected and qualified.
 This slate of directors recommended and approved by the Board of Directors was determined following an assessment by the Board of Directors of the skill set and experience of such persons.
 Each of the nominees named below was elected as our director at the annual meeting of stockholders held on January 27, 2012.
 The persons designated as proxies in the accompanying proxy card intend to vote "FOR" each such nominee, unless a contrary instruction is indicated on the proxy card.
-If for any reason any such nominee should become unavailable for election, the persons designated as proxies in the proxy card may vote the proxy for the election of another person nominated as a substitute by the Board of Directors, if any person is so nominated.
+If for any reason any such nominee should become unavailable for election, the persons is so nominated.
 We have no reason to believe that any of the nominees will be unable or unwilling to serve if elected, and all nominees have expressed their intention to serve the entire term for which election is sought.
 The proxies cannot be voted for a greater number of persons than the number of nominees named which is two nominees.